erizov/Professor/semester_7/lecture_40_llm_fundamentals/prompt_engineering/README.md

 ## Introduction

-Input crafting addresses concept in large language models fundamentals.
+Input crafting addresses concept in large language systems fundamentals.

 This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR

-**One Sentence**: The practice of designing input prompts to guide language models toward desired outputs.
+**One Sentence**: The practice of designing input prompts to guide language systems toward desired outputs.